How to Comment on edweek.org: A Notice to Readers

 To better facilitate robust discussions on edweek.org, we are upgrading our commenting platform.
-Our comments will now be powered by Disqus, a system used by thousands of publishers.
+Comments on the site will now be powered by Disqus, a system used by a number of major publishers.
 It makes it easier for you to find and participate in popular discussions and offers improved spam filtering.

 Information for Current Users

 If you are a current subscriber or registered user, and have already established a Display Name on edweek.org, you don't need to do anything in order to comment.

 Current users who had set up an avatar (or profile picture) under our old commenting system may see that their avatar has changed or been removed.
 Learn more.

 "Persona pages" and "discussion forums" have been disabled.
 Additionally, current users may have difficulty accessing comments they made in the past, a feature we hope will be reinstated soon.
 That said, our new system provides easy access to popular discussions.
 Learn more.